A Novel Homotopy Perturbation Sumudu Transform Method for Nonlinear Fractional PDEs: Applications and Comparative Analysis: Methodology

 \subsection{Convergence of Meshless RBF Method}

 The convergence of the meshless RBF method depends on the density of collocation points and the shape parameter $\epsilon$.
-For the Gaussian RBF $\phi(r) = e^{-\epsilon^2 r^2}$, the approximation error is bounded by the fill distance $h$ of the collocation points, as shown in \cite{liu2023}.
+For the Gaussian RBF $\phi(r) = e^{-\epsilon^2 r^2}$, the approximation error is bounded by the fill distance $h$ of the collocation points.
 Under the assumption that the solution $u(x,t)$ is sufficiently smooth, the error satisfies:

 where $C$ is a constant, $h$ is the maximum distance between collocation points, and $k$ depends on the smoothness of $\phi$ and $u$.
 In this study, with 100 collocation points and $\epsilon = 0.1$, numerical results confirm high accuracy, as shown in Tables \ref{tab:porous_compare}--\ref{tab:fisher_compare}.